 The Company determined that it possesses the power to direct the activities of the CLOs that most significantly impact the CLOs' economic performance through its role in managing collateral and credit risk.
-However, the Company is not an investor in the CLOs, and it has determined that the collateral management fees it expects to receive would not be significant to the economic performance of the CLOs.
-The Company also has the potential to earn incentive income based on the performance the CLOs deliver to the subordinated note holders; however, due to the hurdle rates required to be exceeded before the Company is able to earn incentive income, and the size of the subordinated notes relative to each respective CLO, the Company has determined that any incentive income from the CLOs would not be significant to the economic performance of the CLO.
+However, the Company is not an investor in the CLOs except for the \$15.0 million seed investment described above, and it has determined that the collateral management fees it expects to receive would not be significant to the economic performance of the CLOs.
+In addition to collateral management fees, the Company also has the potential to earn incentive income based on the performance the CLOs deliver to the holders of the subordinated notes issued by the CLOs.
+Due to the hurdle rates required to be exceeded before the Company is able to earn incentive income, and the size of the subordinated notes relative to each respective CLO, the Company has determined that any incentive income from the CLO would not be significant to the economic performance of the CLO.
 The determination that the collateral management fees and potential incentive income earned from the CLOs would not be significant to its economic performance is based on a qualitative assessment of the nature of the fees and the CLO structures.
 A quantitative assessment was performed to support these conclusions, which included an analysis of the fees the Company would earn under various performance scenarios of the underlying collateral.
 The Company determined that under these scenarios, fees earned by the Company would not be significant to the economic performance of the CLOs.
 Accordingly, the Company currently does not consolidate any CLOs.